-Don’t forget to check your tyre pressures and if you pack a set of Snow chains practice putting them on.
-The alloy wheels and tyre sizes on a Volkswagen California can make getting the right fit sometimes difficult (17″ wheels and above), get in touch if you need advice, we now stock Snow Chains and Snow Socks; we’ve also some for hire if you need them as well as other gear on our rental – optional extras page.
+Do not forget to check your tyre pressures and if you pack a set of Snow chains practice putting them on.
+The alloy wheels and tyre sizes on a Volkswagen California can sometimes make getting the right fit difficult (17″ wheels and above).
+It may be worth noting that specialists such as Campervantastic stock Snow Chains and Snow Socks both for sale and for hire.

-Snow chains offer excellent grip but are a bit awkward to fit when you are knee deep in snow and slush, and wrapping them around the wheels can be frustrating when you are cold.
-You can also get pretty cold and dirty removing them.
+Snow chains offer excellent grip but are a bit awkward to fit when you are knee deep in snow and slush, and wrapping them around the wheels can be frustrating when you are cold. similar applies for removing them again, so be prepared to get cold and messy.

 BREATHALYSERS FOR FRANCE

 If you are travelling through France then you are legally required to carry two NF accredited Breathalysers.

 These are not expensive and can be purchased in a twin pack by AlcoSense, these are as used by the French Police.
-The breathalyser must be compliant with French law and are designed to to alert you at the lower French Drink Drive limit of 0.5% BAC.
+The breathalyser must be compliant with French law and are designed to to alert you at the French Drink Drive limit of 0.5% BAC.

 SPEED CAMERA ALERTS IN FRANCE

 For those intending to travel through France you should be aware that from the 3rd January 2012 a new law in France made it illegal to be warned by Sat Nav & other devices about the location of speed cameras.
 However most manufactures like TomTom are introducing a 100% compliant Danger Zones service available in a free download for compatible products.
 If you don’t switch off your speed camera warnings or upgrade your product to the new Danger Zones then you risk a fine of up to €1,500.

-Get yourself a decent screen wash that will protect down to -20C, beware and check the label as some places sell screen wash that really is next to useless in sub zero conditions.
+A decent screen wash will protect down to -20°C, beware — always check the label as some places sell screen wash that are absolutely useless in sub zero conditions.